Daemiac/Daemiac/README.md

 ## 👋 Hello world!

 Greetings!
 My name is Piotr and I'm a big enthusiast of reducing amount of dull and repetetive work through automation.
-Therefore my interests include robotics and development of software solutions which can be used to ease and organise human lives.
+Therefore my interests include robotics and development of software solutions which can be used to ease and organise human life.
 My favourite weapon in a war against boredom and monotony is Python programming language.

 ## 💡 My projects
 **List of my projects in chronological order from most recent:**<br><br>